Akansha2201/ai_assistant_python/README.md

 Contributions are welcome!
 If you have any ideas for improvements, new features, or bug fixes, feel free to open an issue or submit a pull request.

 # License
-This project is licensed under the Apache 2 License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.